Testing Separability of High-Dimensional Covariance Matrices: Kronecker-Invariant Tests of Separability

-\end{definition} For the rest of this article, the invariance of a statistic refers to Definition \ref{def3}.
-Note that Definition \ref{def3} does not specify $\calH$, implying that the Kronecker-invariance may be defined independently of $\calH$.
 Indeed, the following proposition implies that under mild assumptions, the spectral distribution of $\hat{C}$ does not depend on $k(\Sigma)$ regardless of the choice of $\calH$.
 Therefore, any test statistic based on the eigenvalues of $\hat{C}$ satisfies the Kronecker-invariance.